Using higher-order contracts to model session types: Conclusion

 \section{Conclusion}

 {\textsc{SePI}\xspace}

 In this paper we proposed a new model for recursive higher-order session types \cite{DBLP:conf/esop/HondaVK98}, which is \fllyabs with respect to the subtyping relation \cite{DBLP:journals/acta/GayH05}.
-The interpretation of session types maps them into higher-order session contacts.
+The interpretation of session types maps them into higher-order session contracts.
 This is a sublanguage of higher-order contracts for web-services.

 To construct the model, we have equipped those contracts with a novel behavioural theory.
 In our theory the observable behaviour of contracts is expressed via a standard LTS, but the interactions of contracts are parametrised over preorders $\B$s.
 The result is a family of LTS.
-For each one of them we defined a mutual compliance, $\cmpl[\B]$.
+For each one of them we defined a mutual compliance, $\peercmpl[\B]$.
 Then we defined a family of behavioural preorders, $\peerleq[\B]$, such that $ \sigma_1 \peerleq[\B] \sigma_2$ is all the contracts in $\B$-mutual compliance with $\sigma_1$ is in $\B$-mutual compliance with $\sigma_2$.
-The preorder that models the subtyping is the greatest solution of the equation $ X = \; \peerleq[X]$, and \rthm{full-abstraction} shows that the model is \fllyabs.
+The preorder that models the subtyping is the greatest solution of the equation $ X = {\peerleq[X]}$, and \rthm{full-abstraction} shows that the model is \fllyabs.

 The technical development relies on a coinductive syntactic characterisation of the preorders $\peerleq[\B]$ (\rcor{set.syn}).
 The completeness of the characterisation depends on the existence for every contract $\rho$ of a contract $\sigma$ in $B$-mutual compliance with $\rho$, at least when $\B$ is a preorder.
-To prove this we introduced a novel function called {\em complement}, and we have shown that this function improves on the standard duality, in that it allows us to type more well-formed processes than the duality does.
+To prove this we introduced a novel function called \emph{peer-dual}, and we have shown that this function improves on the standard duality, in that it allows us to type more well-formed processes.

 Moreover, the examples in \rsec{discussion} suggest that type checking algorithms based on the standard inductive duality, are not complete with respect to type disciplines based on the {\em coinductive duality} of \cite[Def.
 9]{DBLP:journals/acta/GayH05}.